Polyamory: As a practice

 Consensual non-monogamy, which polyamory falls under, can take many different forms, depending on the needs and preferences of the individual(s) involved in any specific relationship(s).
-As of 2019, over one fifth of the United States population has, at some point in their lives, engaged in some sort of consensual non-monogamy.
+As of 2019, over one-fifth of single Americans have, at some point in their lives, engaged in some sort of consensual non-monogamy.

-Separate from polyamory as a philosophical basis for relationships are the practical ways in which people who live polyamorously arrange their lives and handle certain issues, as compared to those of a more conventional monogamous arrangement.
-People of different sexual orientations are a part of the community and form networks of relationships, with consent and agreement of their partners.
+Separate from polyamory as a philosophical basis for relationships are the practical ways in which people who live polyamorously arrange their lives and handle specific issues compared to those of a more conventional monogamous arrangement.
+People of different sexual orientations are a part of the community and form networks of relationships with the consent and agreement of their partners.
 Many things differentiate polyamory from other types of non-monogamous relationships.
 It is common for swinging and open couples to maintain emotional monogamy while engaging in extra-dyadic sexual relations.

 The friend or partner boundary in monogamous relationships and other forms of non-monogamy is typically fairly clear.
 Unlike other forms of non-monogamy, though, "polyamory is notable for privileging emotional intimacy with others."
 Benefits of a polyamorous relationship might include: the ability of individuals to discuss issues with multiple partners, potentially mediating and thus stabilizing a relationship, and reducing polarization of viewpoints, and emotional support and structure from other committed adults within the familial unit.
-Other benefits include a wider range of adult experience, skills, resources, and perspective and support for companionate marriages, which can be satisfying even if no longer sexually vital, since romantic needs are met elsewhere.
+Other benefits include a wider range of adult experience, skills, resources, and perspective and support for companionate marriages, which can be satisfying even if no longer sexually vital since romantic needs are met elsewhere.
 This acts to preserve existing relationships.
-A final benefit is more emotional, intellectual and sexual needs met as part of the understanding that one person cannot be expected to provide them all.
-Conversely, polyamory offers release from the monogamist expectation that one person must meet all of an individual's needs (sex, emotional support, primary friendship, intellectual stimulation, companionship, social presentation).

-Polyamorous communities are present in countries within Europe, North America, Oceania, South America, Asia, and Africa.
-The Kinsey Institute for Research in Sex, Gender and Reproduction estimating that there were half-a-million "openly polyamorous families" in the United States in July 2009.
+The Kinsey Institute for Research in Sex, Gender and Reproduction estimated that there were half a million "openly polyamorous families" in the United States in July 2009.
 Additionally, 15–28% of heterosexual couples and about half of gay and bisexual people have a "non-traditional" arrangement of some kind as reported in The Guardian in August 2013.
 Polyamorous communities have been said to be outwardly feminist as women were central to the creation of such communities and gender equality is a central tenet.
 For those who are polyamorous, social distancing, as a result of the COVID-19 pandemic, created ripples in existing relationships, leading some to split apart and others to struggle to maintain their connections with one another.